 Langue: anglais

-The Compendium of Productivity Indicators provides an overview of recent and long-term productivity trends across OECD countries and, where possible, accession countries.
+The Compendium of Productivity Indicators provides an overview of recent and long-term productivity trends across OECD countries and, where possible, accession candidate countries.
 It decomposes aggregate productivity figures to identify the contributions of labour, capital inputs, and multifactor productivity to economic growth.
 Using more detailed industry level data than earlier editions, this year’s report explores variation across industries.
 It also examines productivity differences across and within enterprise size classes and regions.
 A dedicated chapter discusses how the growth accounting framework can be extended to develop environmental-adjusted measure of productivity.

 Classification